ChibiOS/ChibiOS/testhal/STM32L1xx/UART/readme.txt

 The application demonstrates the use of the STM32L1xx UART driver.

+** Board Setup **

+- Remove the LCD module.
+- Connect an RS232 transceiver to pins PA9(TX) and PA10(RX).
+- Connect a terminal emulator to the transceiver (38400-N-8-1).

 ** Build Procedure **

 The demo has been tested by using the free Codesourcery GCC-based toolchain